material-components/material-components-web/docs/theming.md

 - Disabled, used for text in disabled components and content.
 - Icon, used for icons.
 - On-surface, used for text that is on top of a surface background.
+- On-secondary, used for text that is on top of a secondary background.
 - On-primary, used for text that is on top of a primary background.

 ## Building a themed application